leon4rd/test/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.